 Read our full Samsung Galaxy A51 review.

-The Moto G Stylus isn't quite our favorite budget Android phone — that honor actually goes to the Moto G Power, which has a larger battery and, thus, lasts longer on a charge.
+The Moto G Stylus isn't quite our favorite budget Android phone — that honor actually goes to either last year's Moto G Power or the newer Moto G Power (2021), both of which last much longer on a charge.
 However, the Moto G Stylus' longevity still isn't anything to sneeze at.
 At 12 hours and 13 minutes, the Moto G Stylus still ranks on our list of the best phone battery life.

 But, of course, a phone like the Moto G Stylus is about more than battery life.
 The Snapdragon 665 CPU inside this $299 handset offers solid overall performance.
 And with 128GB of built-in storage, you won't need to spring for a microSD card — though you certainly can put one in the phone if you wish.
 Rounding out the feature set is, of course, that handy stylus, which assist with productivity and note taking, and separates Moto's handset from other similarly-price models.